tock/tock/boards/nrf51dk/README.md

 ### Programming user-level applications

-You can program an application in two ways:
+You can program an application via JTAG and there are two ways to do so:
  1. via `tockloader`:

     ```bash